KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 ### 8.3 The One and the Many

-The structural principle of cooperation is not uniformity but **Unity in Diversity**.
+The structural principle of cooperation is not uniformity but **Coherence in Diversity**.
 The One and the Many are co-essential.
 Structure requires differentiation to be intelligible.
 Harmony requires distinct tones to resonate.
 The lattice preserves each discipline's sovereign integrity — its methods, its vocabulary, its domain of competence — while providing the structural common language through which dialogue becomes possible.

 Entropy, structurally diagnosed, is what keeps these disciplines fragmented.
 The fragmentation feeds entropic interests — power, control, institutional coercion, persona gain — whether or not any individual within these traditions intends it.
 When physicalism dismisses panpsychism as unscientific, when panpsychism dismisses physicalism as reductive, when idealism dismisses both as naïve — each dismissal preserves the register problem by refusing the structural cooperation that would resolve it.